tobiaskortus/covid19-search/web_application/frontend/README.md

 - institutions
 - authors

-The filters can hereby be selected either in the `WorldMap` component by selecting one of the scatter plot items or by selecting a author or a institution in the `Metadata` component.
+The filters can hereby be selected either in the `WorldMap` component by selecting one of the scatter plot items or by selecting an author or an institution in the `Metadata` component.
-Further information on those components are provided in the [Document Metadata](#5-document-metadata) or the [Visualization of the Geographical Locations involved in a Paper](#6-visualization-of-the-geographical-locations-involved-in-a-paper) section.
+Further information on those components are provided in the [Document Metadata](#5-document-metadata) or the [ Visualization of the Geographical Locations involved in a Paper](#6-visualization-of-the-geographical-locations-involved-in-a-paper) section.
 <p align="center">
   <img  width=50% src="../../doc/select_countries_filter.gif">
 </p>